Days after the NHL entered Phase 2 of its Return to Play plan, we now know a start date for formal training camps (Phase 3).

-Both the NHL and NHLPA put out the caveat that camps will open "provided that medical and safety conditions allow and the parties have reached an overall agreement on resuming play."
+The joint announcement from the NHL and NHLPA that Phase 3 will begin on Friday, July 10 carries a big if, of course.
+Players and coaches will reunite fully as a team “provided that medical and safety conditions allow and the parties have reached an overall agreement on resuming play.”

-NHL, NHLPA agree on July 10 as start date for training camps originally appeared on NBC Sports Boston
+NHL, NHLPA agree to July 10 start date for training camps originally appeared on NBCSports.com